wowsinfo/WoWs-Game-Data/README.md

 For tier 10 ships only but according to WarGaming, they will be changed soon? (in 0.9.5 update)

 ## Ship Additional
-Some additional info for all ships, such as HE penetration, permoflages and many more if possible.
+Some additional info for all ships, such as HE penetration, permoflages, sigma, consumables and whether it is a paper ship.